Sufficient condition for dispersal-induced growth on dynamic networks: Some applications

-This remark can be generalized as follows.
-Let us consider the system defined on a simple path like the one below:\\
+\begin{rem} In \cite{BLSSAFST, BLSSJOMBb} we prove that the top Lyapunov exponent $\Lambda(m,T)$ is well defined and independent of $i$ as soon as the \textbf{total migration matrix} $L := \int_0^1 L(\tau) d \tau$ is irreducible.
+This assumption means that if we consider the network $\mathcal{N}^{tot}$ such that

-where $s_i <0<r$.
-The double arrow directed upward symbolizes a positive growth while directed downward it symbolizes decay.
-We call such a simple path which ends by a ''trap'' a ''dead-end path'' (the concept of ''trap'' is important in compartmental analysis, see for instance \cite{JAC93}).
-In this case we prove the following \begin{prop} Consider the system \beq
+then for every sites $a$ and $b$, there exists a path in $\mathcal{N}^{tot}$ from $a$ to $b$.
+In other words, the pair $(\Pi, \mathcal{N}^{tot})$ defines a strongly connected directed graph in the terminology of graph theory.
+Note that Proposition~\ref{expetit} applies in that situation, and thus, the assumption that all the migration matrices are irreducible is not needed to conclude that in case when there exists a $p$-circuit with positive growth index, the growth threshold is exponentially small with respect to $T$. \end{rem}

-\feq For every $m>0$, as soon as one of the $x_j(0)$'s is strictly positive the population $x_l(t)$ on the last site is growing at rate $r$. \end{prop} \textbf{Proof} If the initial condition $x_l(0) > 0$ we have $x_l(t) \geq x_l(0) \e^{t r}$ which grows at the rate $r$.
-If it is not the case, $x_{j} > 0$ for some $j$ and since the migration rate $m$ is strictly positive we are sure that as soon as $t^* >0$, $x_l(t^*) > 0$ and we can take it as initial condition in the last equation. $\Box$
+\subsection{Migratory birds example.}

-\subsubsection{Migratory birds example.}
+This example is one of the simplest examples of growth on a time-varying network that one can imagine.

-Thus, in the presence of a dead-end simple path we have a minoration of the growth which is potentially positive even when $m\to +\infty$.
-The larger $m$, the greatest the inflation effect.
-The possibility of having dead-end paths in a time varying network is not exceptional in natural networks.
 Consider for instance seasonally migrating species such as storks.
 It can be idealized by the following model.

-Let's consider two sites, say $\pi_1=$ for north, $\pi_2$ for south and let's consider two seasons, say winter and summer.
-Assume that in winter the south is a ''source'' and the north is a ''sink'' while in summer the opposite is the case.
+We consider two sites, say $\pi_1$ for north, $\pi_2$ for south and consider two seasons, say winter and summer.
+Assume that in winter the south is a ‘‘source'' and the north is a ‘‘sink'' while in summer the opposite is the case.